New to OpenClaw plugins? Read Getting Started

 endpoint capability map, so native Moonshot/DashScope-style endpoints still

-opt in even when a plugin is using a custom provider id.Add dynamic model resolution
+opt in even when a plugin is using a custom provider id.The live discovery examples above cover /models-style provider APIs.
+Keep

 If your provider accepts arbitrary model IDs (like a proxy or router),